Multi-View Hypercomplex Learning for Breast Cancer Screening: Introduction

-In recent years, quaternion neural networks (QNNs) have gained a lot of interest in a variety of applications \cite{GaudetIJCNN2018, ParcolletAIR2019, ParcolletICLR2019, ComminielloICASSP2019a, RicciardiMLSP2020, Brignone2022ISCAS}.
-The reason for this is the particular properties that characterize these models.
-As point of fact, thanks to the quaternion algebra rules on which these models are based (e.g., the Hamilton product), quaternion networks possess the capability of modeling interactions between input channels, thus capturing internal latent relations within them and additionally reducing the total number of parameters by $75\%$, while still attaining comparable performance to its real-valued counterparts.
-Furthermore, built upon the idea of QNNs, the recent parameterized hypercomplex neural networks (PHNNs) generalize hypercomplex multiplications as a sum of Kronecker products, going beyond quaternion algebra, thus improving previous shortcomings by making these models applicable to any $n$-dimensional input (instead of just $3$D/$4$D as the quaternion domain) thanks to the introduction of the parameterized hypercomplex multiplication (PHM) and convolutional (PHC) layer \cite{Zhang2021PHM, grassucci2021lightweight}.
+In recent years, quaternion neural networks (QNNs) have gained a lot of interest in a variety of applications \cite{GaudetIJCNN2018, sigillo2025quaternion, ParcolletAIR2019, ParcolletICLR2019, ComminielloICASSP2019a, Brignone2022ISCAS, grassucci2023grouse}.
+Thanks to quaternion algebra rules, QNNs are effective in modeling relations within multidimensional data, unlike real-valued models \cite{ParcolletAIR2019, comminiello2024demystifying}.
+Furthermore, built upon the idea of QNNs, parameterized hypercomplex neural networks (PHNNs) generalize hypercomplex multiplications as a sum of $n$ Kronecker products, where $n$ is a hyperparameter that controls the domain in which the model operates \cite{Zhang2021PHM, grassucci2021lightweight}.
+They improve previous shortcomings by making these models applicable to any $n$-dimensional input (instead of just $3$D/$4$D as the quaternion domain) thanks to the introduction of the parameterized hypercomplex multiplication (PHM) and convolutional (PHC) layers \cite{Zhang2021PHM, grassucci2021lightweight}.

-Motivated by the problems mentioned above and the benefits of hypercomplex models, we propose a novel framework of multi-view learning for breast cancer classification based on PHNNs, taking a completely different approach with respect to existing methods in the literature.
-More in detail, we propose a family of parameterized hypercomplex ResNets (PHResNets) able to process ipsilateral views corresponding to one breast, i.e., two views.
-We also design two parameterized hypercomplex networks for four views, namely PHYBOnet and PHYSEnet, involving respectively a Bottleneck with $n=4$, to process learned features in a joint fashion, performing a patient-level analysis, and a Shared Encoder with $n=2$, to learn stronger representations of the ipsilateral views by sharing the weights between bilateral views, focusing on a breast-level analysis.

-The advantages of our approach are manifold.
-Firstly, instead of handling the mammographic views independently, which results in losing significant correlations, our models process them as a unique component, without breaking the original nature of the exam.
-Secondly, thanks to hypercomplex algebra properties, the proposed models are endowed with the capability of preserving existing latent relations between views by modeling and capturing their interactions, thus mimicking the examination process of radiologists in real-life settings.
-Thirdly, our parameterized hypercomplex networks are characterized by the number of free parameters \textit{halved}, when $n=2$, and reduced by $1/4$, when $n=4$, with respect to their real-valued counterparts.
-Finally, the proposed approach is portable and flexible, being PHC layers easily integrable in any neural network and capable of processing an arbitrary number of views, thus easily applicable for other types of multi-view or multimodal problems.